9 Safe & Non-Toxic Shower Curtains & Liners To Keep Your Showers Clean

 The best healthy shower curtains are those made of 100% GOTS-certified organic or 100% OEKO-TEX certified linen.

-If you’re not dead-set on an organic shower curtain, they also have 100% cotton ones sourced through their BCI cotton partnership.
+If you’re not dead-set on an organic shower curtain liner, they also have 100% cotton ones sourced through their BCI cotton partnership.

 A small selection of those by the brand Quiet Town are not certified by GOTS or BCI, but their cotton canvas is grown, milled, and made fully in the USA.

-Whether you want simple, waffle weave organic shower curtains or something fun and printed—like the Abel Macias Squiggle Shower Curtain, courtesy of a collaboration with the local LA BIPOC artist—West Elm will shower you with choices.
+Whether you want simple, waffle weave safe shower curtain, or something fun and printed—like the Abel Macias Squiggle Shower Curtain, courtesy of a collaboration with the local LA BIPOC artist—West Elm will shower you with choices.

 They also have a PVC-free EVA vinyl liner.